rnnisi/SiglentSDS1204X-E/README.md

 ## Contents
 ### SDS1204XE.py
-library for acqusition of waveform screenshots, configuration of scope, acqusition of initial conditions, trigger control.
+Library for acqusition of waveform screenshots, configuration of scope, acqusition of initial conditions, trigger control.
+Class format.

 **ReadFile(infile):** read lines of a file